Enhanced total variation minimization for stable image reconstruction: Introduction

-We explain the role of the term $-\frac{\alpha}{2}\|\nabla X\|_2^2$ in Appendix \ref{sec:continuum} in the context of the Euler--Lagrange equation in a continuum setting.
-In a nutshell, the term $-\frac{\alpha}{2}\|\nabla X\|_2^2$ generates the backward diffusion term $-\alpha\nabla X$ in the corresponding Euler–Lagrange equation.
-In Figure \ref{fig:motivation}, we empirically illustrate that the enhanced TV regularization \eqref{equ:penalty} is very effective for some fundamental denoising and deblurring problems and show an evident motivation in delving into a more rigorous analysis of the enhanced TV regularization (\ref{equ:penalty}).
-Figure \ref{fig:motivation} clearly shows that the enhanced TV regularization \eqref{equ:penalty} outperforms the traditional TV regularization in removing noise, reducing loss of contract, and maintaining the smoothness inside homogeneous regions.
+We remark that the enhanced TV model \eqref{equ:model} is related to the backward diffusion from the PDE perspective.
+An explanation in the context of the Euler--Lagrange (E--L) equation in a continuum setting is included in Appendix \ref{sec:continuum}.
+Briefly speaking, the term $-\frac{\alpha}{2}\|\nabla X\|_2^2$ generates an additional backward diffusion term $-\alpha\Delta X$ into the E--L equation corresponding to the classic TV regularization.
+In Figure \ref{fig:motivation}, we empirically illustrate that the enhanced TV regularization \eqref{equ:penalty} is very effective for some fundamental denoising and deblurring problems.
+Figure \ref{fig:motivation} clearly shows that the enhanced TV regularization \eqref{equ:penalty} outperforms the original TV regularization in removing noise, reducing loss of contract, and maintaining the smoothness inside homogeneous regions.
+These convincing performances are clear motivations for us to consider theoretical reconstruction guarantees for the enhanced TV model \eqref{equ:model}.
 Implementation details for reproducing Figure \ref{fig:motivation} are enclosed in Appendix \ref{sec:implementation}.